Natural selection in compartmentalized environment with reshuffling: Appendices

 It follows that $\forall x \neq x_n$ $\langle \rho_p , \chi_{\{x\}} \rangle = 0$, and $\forall x_n$ $\langle \rho_p , \chi_{\{x_n\}} \rangle = a_n$.
 Physically speaking, $\rho_p$ represents all fitness values that are present in macroscopic quantities in the population.

 Finally, the residual singular part $\rho_r$ is characterized by the zero (Lebesgue) measure of its support and, at the same time, $\forall x$ $\langle \rho_r, \chi_{\{x\}} \rangle = 0$.
-Its support is a Cantor set-like set and its distribution function is a Cantor function-like function.
+Its support is Cantor set-like and its distribution function is Cantor function-like.

 The regular and the residual singular parts form together the continuous part $\rho_c = \rho_a + \rho_r$.
 The sum of the point-mass and the residual singular parts is the singular part $\rho_s = \rho_p + \rho_r$.
 It is tempting to disregard $\rho_r$ as unphysical.
 However, it may turn to be a good tool to model libraries obtained by a random mutagenesis from a single mutant in a very rugged fitness landscape.
 It might be possibly a good approximation to a library generated on a smooth landscape but by an error-prone PCR with large number of cycles.